Optimal Capacity Modification for Stable Matchings with Ties: MINSUM-SS problem

 \begin{lem} The total quota increase by Algorithm~\ref{algo:MinSum} is optimal. \end{lem} \begin{proof} Let $\RRM \subseteq\RR$ be the set of residents who received some proposal during the execution of Algorithm~\ref{algo:MinSum} and hence residents in $\RRM$ are matched in $M'$.
 By Claim~\ref{cl:mustBeMatched}, every $r\in\RR_m$ must be matched in $\tM$.
 Let $\HH_u$ be the set of hospitals such that $|M'(h)|<q(h)$, and $\HH_f = \HH \setminus \HH_u $.
 Let the $\RRMU$ denote the set of residents matched in $M'$ to hospitals in $\HH_u$.
 By Claim~\ref{cl:UnderSubscribed}, the quota utilization over all hospitals $\HH_u$ in a strongly stable matching $\tM$ of any instance $\tG$ must be at most $|\RRMU|$.
 This implies that at least $|\RRM \setminus \RRMU|$ many residents must be matched to hospitals in $\HH_f$ in the matching $\tM$.
 Let $k = |\RRM \setminus \RRMU| - \sum_{h\in \HH_f} q(h)$.
 Thus, the total quota increase in any instance $\tG$ is at least $k$.
 Algorithm~\ref{algo:MinSum} increases the quotas of hospitals in $\HH_f$ only and matches the residents in $\RRM \setminus \RRMU$ to hospitals in $\HH_f$.
 Thus, the total quota increase of hospitals in $G'$ is exactly $k$ which is optimal. \end{proof}

 Lemma~\ref{lem:SSMInstance} and Lemma~\ref{lem:optimalK} together imply Theorem~\ref{thm:MinSum}.

-It is well known that when an \HRHT\ instance admits a strongly stable matching, all strongly stable matchings of the instance match the same set of residents~\cite{irving2003strong}.
+It is well known that when an \HRHT\ instance admits a strongly stable matching, all its strongly stable matchings match the same set of residents~\cite{irving2003strong}.
 In a similar spirit, we prove that all optimal solutions of a given \hyperref[prob:minsumss]{\MINSUMSS} instance match the same set of residents.